hazelcast/hazelcast-client-protocol/custom-types-quick-guide.md

 For many examples of how this is done I recommend looking at `ClientDynamicClusterConfig#addWanReplicationConfig` which shows mapping of the domain types to their respective holder types on the way out to the server; and `AddWanReplicationConfigTask` which shows the mapping of holder types to their respective configuration types.
+These can be found in the Hazelcast project [here](https://github.com/hazelcast/hazelcast).
 This example covers most scenarios you would encounter.

 ## Binary Compatibility Tests